Panic Disorder Therapist NY

 What if people notice?

-Over time, fear of these moments can become just as distressing as the moments themselves.
+Over time, the fear of these moments can become just as distressing as the panic itself.

 Panic Is an Experience, Not a Personal Flaw

-Panic and intense anxiety are not signs that you’re weak, broken, or incapable.
-They’re often the result of learned patterns in how your mind and body respond to internal experiences.
+Panic and intense anxiety are not signs that you are weak, broken, or incapable.
+They are often the result of learned patterns in how your mind and body respond to internal experiences.

 • avoiding situations where it might happen again